 If you want to be assured of a comfortable bus journey, you can also book tourist buses online.
-These only operate on Tuesdays, Thursdays, and Saturdays and a ticket costs 3,600 Rs ($20).
-They park near Nishantha Wood Carvings, 5km west of Kandy city center.
+These only operate on Tuesdays, Thursdays, and Saturdays and a ticket costs 3,600 Rs ($11.00).
+They park near Nishantha Wood Carvings, 5 km west of the city centre.

 See here the links to buy your bus tickets with Brown Tours for the most common routes to reach Kandy: